 Public Infrastructure provider (PIP)

-UETCL HAS a licensed by the Uganda Communications Commission (UCC) to lease out the extra capacity 24/96 optic fiber cores to internet Service Providers (ISPs).
+UETCL is licensed by the Uganda Communications Commission (UCC) to lease out the extra capacity 24/96 optic fiber cores to internet Service Providers (ISPs).
 The company also uses the fiber for its communication links along its network.